Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 28 Februari 2026 11.21.08 UTC
+- WIB: Sabtu, 28 Februari 2026 12.42.22 UTC
-- WITA: Sabtu, 28 Februari 2026 12.21.08 UTC
+- WITA: Sabtu, 28 Februari 2026 13.42.22 UTC
-- WIT: Sabtu, 28 Februari 2026 13.21.08 UTC
+- WIT: Sabtu, 28 Februari 2026 14.42.22 UTC

 Kutipan Inspiratif:
-"Friends are like money in the bank, longer you keep them, the more they are worth!!!"
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: friendship
+Kategori: nature